muedsa/BluetoothLEBatteryMonitor/README.md

 - Response: AT+IPHONEACCEV=[Number of key/value pairs ],[key1 ],[val1 ],[key2 ],[val2 ],...

-Unfortunately, microsoft no provide a api.
+Unfortunately, microsoft no provide api.
 You have to code Bluetooth Driver to supersed Microsoft Driver.

 # BluetoothLEBatteryMonitor